-Around the country foster group homes, juvenile detention centers, and prisons where youth are held are seeing an uptick in coronavirus outbreaks.
-Riots are breaking out with kids running away from facilities because they are afraid of being infected – in one instance they were tear-gassed.
+Around the country, youth in foster group homes, juvenile detention centers, and prisons are testing positive for the coronavirus.
+Some places have seen riots, with kids running away from facilities because they are afraid of being infected – in one instance they were tear-gassed.
 These children are being placed in 20-hour-plus solitary confinement for their own “protection”, but in unventilated cells that often have not been cleaned properly.
 Children can have no family visitors, and their educations are on hold.
 Putting kids in lockdown is not keeping them safe or controlling the spread of infection.
 Staff, probation officers, and others are testing positive and bringing the coronavirus into confined spaces.
 Meanwhile, terrified children are hiding any symptoms they may have to try and avoid isolation.
 Those who are put in solitary suffer the emotional and psychological consequences.

 Last week, 25 out of 38 girls tested positive for COVID-19 in Michigan’s largest child welfare organization.
 New York, Nevada, Pennsylvania, and Missouri have also reported a rise in cases in group homes.
 This week, the Sentencing Project, which has been closely monitoring juvenile facilities across the U.S., reported at least 506 staff in 30 states, and at a minimum 441 youth across 24 states, DC and Puerto Rico tested positive.

-One tragic COVID-19 case in Michigan is gaining national attention: Cornelius Frederick, a 16-year old boy who was restrained after throwing a sandwich causing him to go into cardiac arrest.
+One tragic case in Michigan is gaining national attention: Cornelius Frederick, a Black 16-year old boy who was restrained after throwing a sandwich and went into cardiac arrest.
 Cornelius became unresponsive and was later transported to the local hospital in Kalamazoo where he tested positive for the virus before dying.
 Nearly 40 other children and 9 staff members at the facility have tested positive since Cornelius’ death.
 USA Today reported on his case and spoke with our executive director, Sandy Santana:

 “Group homes are often not the answer in normal circumstances.
 Many of these facilities are rife with physical and sexual abuse, and now they’re breeding grounds for this disease, as well.
 And when you do try to separate kids for social distancing, it can feel to the kid like isolation and abandonment, which compounds their trauma.”